apalache-mc/apalache/docs/src/adr/011adr-smt-arrays.md

     clause.
 They can be used to efficiently encode compound `store` operations when many elements need to be added a set, by avoiding the declaration of intermediary arrays.
 In addition to `store`, they can also be used to compound other operations, such as arithmetic ones.
+  - The `smtMap` IR operator will be used to encode the TLA+ set filter operation.
+It constructs a temporary array that contains the evaluation of the filter's predicate for each set element and uses SMT map to compute the intersection of the set being filtered and the set represented by the temporary array constructed.
   - Cases for `FinSetT` and `PowSetT` will be added to `getOrMkCellSort`, as these types are no longer represented by uninterpreted constants.
   - `cellCache` will be changed to contain a list of cells, in order to handle the effects of